censorship-no-archive/ceno1/doc/threatModel.md

 indistinguishable from the rest of the Freenet nodes and form part of the same global network of peers.
-Our user-Bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the Bridge), and the Bridges cannot know who is requesting a URL.
+Our user-Bridge signaling mechanism leaks no metadata (apart from the intention of a node to establish a secure channel with the Bridge), and the bridge nodes cannot know who is requesting a URL.

 It is known that sophisticated attacks to networks such as Freenet could expose the identity of users, as we are describing in the "Threats" section.